alexcaulfield/geogra-me-old/README.md

 * Add locations that you've been to and record the number of countries you've visited
 * Add locations you'd like to visit so you can keep track
 * Share your profile with others!
+* Save pins to separate lists and filter them on your map
+* UI optimized for both Web and Mobile

 ### Future Features
 * Store information about specific places to share with others (favorite spots, memories, etc)